 “It’s not that at all, I assure you.
 It’s as I said on your answering machine earlier this morning: something came up and if you’re willing, he’d like to reschedule.”

-“I’ve been in class all morning; I haven’t been able to check my messages.
+“I’ve been in class all morning so I haven’t been able to check my messages.
 If he’s avoiding me, at least he could do me the courtesy of telling me to my face.”

 “I’m not avoiding you,” David broke in, coming up next to Ellen as she turned around to face him.
 “Something did come up, but clearly it’s more important that I keep our appointment.
 I’m sorry this has been so upsetting for you.”

-Ellen appraised him, as if whatever had come up would somehow be physically apparent.
-“Not nearly as upsetting as why I’m here in the first place, Rabbi.”
+Ellen looked at him as if whatever had come up would somehow be physically apparent.
+“Not nearly as upsetting as why I’m here in the first place.”

 “Come in and tell me about it.”